juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

 ## Quiet period

-No emails, instant notifications, or webhook calls during this window.
+No emails, instant notifications, or webhook calls during this period.
 Use the slider to select the start (evening) and end (morning) hours.
 Remember to enable the quiet period and save the settings.

 If you operate in multiple time zones, this could cause a slight bias in selection.
 For example, if you enable a quiet period, people living on the East Coast would be invited first, potentially filling the project with East Coast respondents.
 If you use this option, you should plan for a longer project that spans at least 2 days.